 - Set calendar reminders for 6-month replacement

-- Don’t wait for indicator light—replace on schedule
+- Don’t wait for the indicator light—replace on schedule

 - If water tastes off or ice is small, replace immediately